kf-vikas/go-graphql-client/README.md

 ### Dynamic query builder

-You might need to dynamically multiple queries or mutations in a single request.
-It's not very convenient with static structures.
+You might need to dynamically multiple queries or mutations in a request.
+It isn't convenient with static structures.
 `QueryBuilder` helps us construct many queries flexibly.

 For example, to make the following GraphQL mutation: